 After Live 5 News did a story on Singleton, the City of North Charleston requested another background check, this time with Singleton's real name which led to a report showing Singleton's prior convictions.

-However the background check done by Southeastern Security Consultants did not show that Singleton had a rap sheet that goes back to 2007.
+According to records, Singleton has a rap sheet that goes back to 2007.